-Melody Spann Cooper is Chairman of Midway Broadcasting Corporation, the parent company of WVON and WRLL Radio Stations in Chicago.
+Melody Spann Cooper is Chairman of Midway Broadcasting Corporation, a best-in-class African-American owned media boutique whose properties include radio and interactive platforms.
+The two properties combine to provide niche programming to Chicago’s thriving Black and Hispanic populations.
 As Chairman of Midway Broadcasting Corporation, she joined an elite list of America’s female broadcast owners after purchasing the company’s controlling interest in 1999.

-Spann Cooper holds a Bachelors of Science Degree in Criminal Justice from Loyola University of Chicago.
-She is married, and is the daughter of legendary radio personality Pervis Spann “The Blues Man.”
+Spann Cooper’s accomplishments in broadcast media have been recognized by numerous organizations that have highlighted her achievements in leadership and business.
+She holds a Bachelor’s of Science Degree in Criminal Justice from the Loyola University of Chicago.
+She is the daughter of legendary radio personality Pervis Spann “The Blues Man.”